1. What is WikiLeaks?

 A 2008 classified assessment of WikiLeaks written by an analyst at the Army Counterintelligence Center proposed that "the identification, exposure, termination of employment, criminal prosecution, legal action against current or former insiders, leakers, or whistleblowers could potentially damage or destroy this center of gravity and deter others considering similar actions from using the WikiLeaks.org Web site."
 The document was leaked to and published by WikiLeaks in 2010.

-has reported that trespassers with weapons entered his compound in
+Assange has reported that trespassers with weapons entered his compound in Kenya, and that individuals connected with WikiLeaks have been followed and questioned by authorities in Iceland.

 10. How well protected are sources that submits to WikiLeaks?